nisuaija/LibApp/README.md

 - Reporting naughty reviews
 - Admin tools for receiving reports and removing users/reviews.
 - Stats view for more information about your reading history.
+- User info in the top of the left sidebar.